 Good preps make the exam more effective and efficient.
 If your prep is poor, the doctor may need to repeat your exam — and you’ll need to repeat the prep.

 You’ll start preparing for your colonoscopy a couple of days before you drink the bowel-cleansing agent.

 In a recent study, she and other researchers compared the split-dose prep to conventional single dose, night before bowel-cleansing methods.
 They found that a split-dose bowel preparation decreased the intensity and duration of bowel movements, caused less patient inconvenience and improved bowel preparation.

 Dr. Burke says liquid bowel-cleansing agents have become more palatable in recent years.
 Several better-tasting and lower-volume solutions are now being used.
 Along with the half-gallon and split-dose approaches, this improves your colonoscopy experience.

 “The old gallon/4 liters of laxative solution has stiff competition these days with 3-liter, 2-liter and 10-ounce alternatives,” she says.
 “Of course, the lower-volume preps require additional clear liquids for action.
 Some of my patients have actually said the newest low-volume preps taste great, or that they love them.”

 Talk to your primary care doctor about when to start having regular colonoscopies.
 Your age, race and family history will affect the timing.

-While primary care physicians and general surgeons can perform these procedures, “it’s best to have your doctor refer you to an endoscopist, who has special training and is highly experienced in colonoscopy,” says Dr. Burke.
-Your doctor can refer you.
+Quality matters when it comes to choosing your endoscopist “it’s best to have your doctor refer you to an endoscopist, who has special training, meets national quality colonoscopy benchmarks and is highly experienced in colonoscopy,” says Dr. Burke.

 When you’re not sure of a doctor’s credentials, ask about their complication rate, completion rate and adenoma (polyp) detection rate before having a colonoscopy, she says.
 The American Society of Gastrointestinal Endoscopy offers a list of questions that patients can ask.